What is Performance Management?

 - The standards of performance required

-- Howe they can develop their performance and contribute to the development of the organisation
+- How they can develop their performance and contribute to the development of the organisation

 - How they are doing against their objectives

-Defining what ‘good’ looks like, enables you to acknowledge good performance, encouraging desired behaviours to be replicated by others.
+Defining what ‘good’ looks like, enables you to acknowledge good performance and encourage desired behaviours to be replicated by others.

 We help organisations develop an attitude to performance management which goes beyond the annual appraisal process, spilling over into all aspects of working life, aligning activities and outcomes to organisational direction, making your people feel valued and useful.